HaoyuCui/WSI_Segmenter/readme.md

 2. run `make_tile_mask_pairs.groovy` in QuPath to generate tile-mask pairs.
 See also [image.sc](https://forum.image.sc/t/exporting-annotations-as-rgb-image-tiles-or-cut-out-annotations-not-binary/77691)

-Please make sure you have made the annotation in the QuPath and specified your own parameters in the script.
+Please ensure you have made the annotation in the QuPath and specified your parameters in the script.

 ![QuPath annotation](eg/.src/QuPath.png)